Is sex addiction real?

 Treatment for sex addiction

-Compulsive sexual behaviour tends to escalate over time and seeking help can feel embarrassing and demoralising.
+Compulsive sexual behaviour has a propensity to escalate over time and seeking help can feel embarrassing and demoralising.
 A trained professional will be discreet and not judge.

 It is a good idea to ask for help, if you feel your behaviour has gotten out of control, if it is harmful to you, or hurting those around you.